 • CFO

-New York remains the undisputed financial capital of the U.S., offering unmatched opportunities in banking, investment, fintech, and corporate finance.
+New York leads the way in the list of best US cities for finance jobs and remains the undisputed financial capital of the U.S., offering unmatched opportunities in banking, investment, fintech, and corporate finance.
 With Wall Street at its center, and numerous global firms located here, the city leads the industry.
 The work environment is high-pressure but lively, perfect for ambitious professionals looking to gain experience and exposure to high-stakes financial transactions.
 The cost of living is high but the amount of work, the possibility of progression and networking are incomparable.
 New York is still the ultimate launching pad for ambitious finance professionals.

 San Diego, CA